-- (1) Pursuant to ORS 279.049, the Attorney General is responsible for preparing and maintaining model rules of procedure appropriate for use by all public contracting agencies governing the screening and selection of consultants to perform architectural, engineering or land surveying services.
-When adopted by public contracting agencies, the model rules are intended to result in the competitive selection of the most qualified consultant based on the consultant's demonstrated competence and qualifications to perform the professional services required and result in a contract at a fair and reasonable price. - (2) Reflecting the requirements of ORS 279.057(6), these rules distinguish between agencies of the State of Oregon, which are required to follow the screening and selection procedures set forth in ORS 279.057, and agencies of political subdivisions and public bodies created by intergovernmental agreement, which are not required to follow a qualifications based selection process unless that process is required as a condition of receiving federal grant funds.
+- (1) Pursuant to ORS 279.049, the Attorney General is responsible for preparing and maintaining model rules of procedure appropriate for use by all Public Contracting Agencies governing the screening and selection of Consultants to perform architectural and engineering personal service Contracts.
+All Public Contracting Agencies that have not established their own rules for such contracts pursuant to ORS 279.049(5) are subject to these rules.
+These rules are intended to result in the competitive selection of the most qualified Consultant based on demonstrated competence and qualifications to perform the professional services required, resulting in a contract at a fair and reasonable price. - (2) Reflecting the requirements of ORS 279.057(6), these rules distinguish between agencies of the State of Oregon, which are required to follow the screening and selection procedures set forth in ORS 279.057, and agencies of political subdivisions and public bodies created by intergovernmental agreement, which are not required to follow a qualifications based selection process unless that process is required as a condition of receiving federal grant funds. - (3) The authority for these rules is limited by ORS 279.049(2) to procedures for the "screening and selection" of Consultants to perform "architectural and engineering" (A&E) personal service Contracts.
+That authority does not extend to issues other than screening and selection, nor does it encompass either "A&E and related services" generally (as defined, for example, by the State Department of Administrative Services at OAR 125-065-0040(4)) or "registered professional land surveyors" specifically (as referenced in ORS 279.057)